Skip to main content

 Fight The Bite

 Insect repellent is an essential tool in protecting against mosquito bites and the diseases they may transmit.
 Repellents contain active ingredients that deter mosquitoes from landing and biting.
-Use any repellent containing one of these four active ingredients with at least 15% of DEET, Picaridin, IR3535, or Oil of Lemon Eucalyptus.
+Use any repellent containing at least 15% of DEET, Picaridin, IR3535, or Oil of Lemon Eucalyptus.